Measuring quantumness: from theory to observability in interferometric setups: Witnessing and quantifying quantumness

-\textit{Witnessing and quantifying quantumness ---} Given two states $\rho_a$ and $\rho_b$, we can quantify their mutual incompatibility as twice the Hilbert-Schmidt norm of their commutator \cite{iyengar2013quantifying}:
+Given two states $\rho_a$ and $\rho_b$, we can quantify their mutual incompatibility as twice the Hilbert-Schmidt norm of their commutator:

 The key observation is that the trace of a positive operator is positive and vanishes if and only if the operator is null.
 For this reason, $Q$ turns out to be a very powerful \textit{quantumness witness}, since $Q(\rho_a,\rho_b) = 0$ if and only if $[\rho_a,\rho_b] = 0$.
-In particular it is straightforward to verify that
+In particular it is straightforward to verify that \cite{iyengar2013quantifying}

 In order to motivate this definition and put it in a proper context, it is useful to add a few remarks.
-Let $\A$ be the algebra of the observables of the system \cite{von-Neumann-book,FFIB2013}.
+Let $\A$ be the algebra of the observables of the system \cite{von-Neumann-book}.
 We say that a state $\rho$ is \textit{classical} if and only if \cite{FPVY12,FFMP14}

 In words, we say that a state is classical if it does not detect the presence of non-vanishing commutators in the full algebra of observables.
 Otherwise, the state is \textit{quantum}.
+We emphasize that the above definition of classical states depends on the algebra of observables (namely, from the physical point of view, on which observables are experimentally accessible).
+The same state can be classical or quantum depending on $\A$ \cite{FPVY12,FFMP14}.
+A few examples will help elucidating this point.